arbtek/gdrive-com/README.md

-# gdrive-com
+# drive-com
-communicating with gdrive utilizing gdrive api done in python.
-Additionally, commgmail.py sends emails to gmail with attachments, here it was an image .png and a text .txt file.
+Communicating with Gdrive utilizing Gdrive API done in Python.
+Additionally, commgmail.py sends emails to Gmail with attachments; here, it was an image .png and a text .txt file.
+This was done utilizing Gmail API.